Robert Redford, actor, director, environmentalist, dead at 89

 “Jeremiah Johnson” ended up grossing practically $45 million.
 It wasn’t the one time Redford’s ardour for the artwork of filmmaking put him at odds with the studios that funded his work.

-“The sad thing you have to work against, as a filmmaker, is held opinions about what works or doesn’t work,” Redford stated.
+“The sad thing you have to work against, as a filmmaker, is held opinions about what works or doesn’t work,” Redford mentioned.
 “Sports movies don’t work, political movies don’t work, movies about the press don’t work – so I’ve done three of them.”

 He later directed the 1993 movie “A River Runs Through It,” which gained three Academy Awards, 1994’s “Quiz Show” and “The Horse Whisperer” in 1998, which he additionally starred in.

-“I didn’t see myself the way others saw me and I was feeling kind of trapped because I couldn’t go outside the box of … good-looking leading man,” he stated.
+“I didn’t see myself the way others saw me and I was feeling kind of trapped because I couldn’t go outside the box of … good-looking leading man,” he mentioned.
 “It was very flattering, but it was feeling restrictive … so it took many years to break loose of that.”

 “I want to make the most of what I’ve been given,” Redford informed NCS’s Christiane Amanpour in 2015.
 “You keep pushing yourself forward, you try new things and that’s invigorating.”